Azure/bicep/docs/tutorial/02-deploying-a-bicep-file.md

 }
 ```

 However, you can deploy this template to any scope with the [correct command](https://docs.microsoft.com/azure/azure-resource-manager/templates/deploy-to-subscription).
+Note that this is a temporary workaround until Bicep has better support for deploying resources to any scope in Azure.

 ## Next steps